Invalid Application Area ID

 2.9 Agricultural Meteorology Applications of meteorology to agriculture (agrometeorology).
 Robert Stefanski

-3.3 Oceanic Climate Monitoring and Services This AA covers the set of oceanic observations defined by Global Climate Observing System (GCOS) as essential to detect, model and assess climate change and its impact; support adaptation to climate change; monitor the effectiveness of policies for mitigating climate change; and develop climate information services.
-Belén Martín Míguez
+3.3 Oceanic Climate Monitoring and Services Oceanic Climate Monitoring covers the set of observations defined by the Global Climate Observing System as essential to detect, model and assess climate change and its impact; support adaptation to climate change; monitor the effectiveness of policies for mitigating climate change; and develop climate information services Belén Martín Míguez

 4.1 Hydrological Forecasting and Real-time Monitoring Application covering the forecasting and the real-time monitoring in the field of terrestrial hydrology.
 Emmanuel Brocard